 Thomas M. Gorrie

-Gerald Harvey is a Distinguished Executive-In-Residence for the Institute of Ethical Leadership at the Rutgers Business School.
 Mr. Harvey has forty years experience as an attorney and corporate executive.
-As the Executive Vice President, General Counsel and Secretary of Breeze-Eastern Corporation, a publicly-traded company, Mr. Harvey oversaw SEC, NYSE, environmental and legal compliance.
+As the Executive Vice President, General Counsel and Secretary of Breeze-Eastern Corporation, a publicly-traded company, he oversaw SEC, NYSE, environmental and legal compliance.
 He also served as a managing director of the company's subsidiaries in England and Germany and worked extensively with its Brazilian subsidiary.
-Prior to that Mr. Harvey was a partner in a multi-office law firm where he focused on cross-border transactions and international arbitration.
-For a number of years, he worked for a Japanese trading company with assignments in New York and Tokyo working extensively on international joint ventures.
-He began his overseas work as a foreign lawyer associate in the Tokyo office of a Japanese law firm.

-Mr. Kofinakos holds a Bachelor in Economics and Statistics from the University of Piraeus and an MBA from Rutgers University in the US.
+His experience and clout made him a key presence in the Greek and international media/press.
+He holds a Bachelors degree in Economics and Statistics from the University of Piraeus and an MBA from Rutgers Business School.